intervortex/vortex/site/content/posts/blurbs/2023-07-06-blurb-state-of-the-vortex-mid-year-2023.md

 **\[10.]** Billy Woods & Kenny Segal - Maps

 Billy Woods has certainly been prolific over the past few years but I am always looking forward to occupying this man's mind for 40-something minutes.
 His previous pairing with Kenny Segal, Hiding Places, introduced me to his depressed stylings and cryptic wordplay and the sequel does not disappoint.
+Even if 90% of his references go over my head.

 {{< embed "https://bandcamp.com/EmbeddedPlayer/album=3847395087/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/transparent=true/" >}}

 **\[9.]** Sarmat - Determined to Strike

 I don't really enjoy this one but I'm not really fussed about it being in the top 10.
-Sarmat is a band to watch even if I think Determined to Strike is more frustrating and annoying than successful in its attempts to shoehorn jazz into metal.
+Sarmat is a band to watch.
+Determined to Strike is more frustrating and annoying than successful in its attempts to shoehorn jazz into metal but they should keep trying.

 {{< embed "https://bandcamp.com/EmbeddedPlayer/album=1191939681/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/transparent=true/" >}}